 On the 7th February 2018, I photographed the Avoca lion pride eating a fresh buffalo kill.
 I have been photographing this pride of Timbavati lions in the Greater Kruger for over four years now but this time was different…

 The pride have been struggling lately and two lionesses and their cubs were looking extremely thin and weak.
-We were very concerned for their well-being but as always, nature surprises us.
+We were very concerned about their well-being but as always, nature surprises us.

 I then noticed that the adult lions had eaten the backside of the buffalo first and I knew that this could be a unique photo opportunity.